Santanaco/note_takerr/README.md

 ## How to Contribute

-For contributions, please contact me!
+For contributions, please don't hesitate to contact me!